hariria2/SIR/README.md

 ## Place.h
 An instance of this class is a location with a type, e.g., island.
 Depending on the type of location, individuals can enter and exit this location.
 The class is always aware of its occupants at any given time.

+## Person.h
+In a way, this class is the most important in the simulation.
+Instances of this class are people (agents) who participate in the simulation.
+Some of the properties of these objects are set during initialization, and some are injected by the controller (discussed later) during the simulation.
+Here is a listing of some of the most important properties of this class.

+Various methods are used to define the behavior of each person.
+Two methods are the most important, move() and updatedisease().
+At each time step of the simulation these two methods are called.
+Depending on the location, state of the person, the neighbors and their states, and etc., these methods determine the properties of the individual at the next time step.

+## InHostDynamics.h

+This class handles the spread of disease in an individual's body.
+It injects the relevant values into class Person at each time step, as regulated by the **Architect** (discussed later).
+There are three important methods in this class, Flow(), Update(), Simulate().

+## Disease.h
+This class is trivial in many ways.
+It only acts as a container for holding values for a given disease such as the average incubation period, average recovery period, etc.

+## Controller

+Controller is a portion of the program that handles the timing and Communication among various components.
+In essence, it is the central control that makes sure all the right functions are called at the right time and on the right objects.

+In our code, there is one class, **Architect**, that handles all the responsibilities of the controller.
+It manages time, calls update functions on each person, computes populations, passes values to the visualization class, and sends data to storage.

+## Architect.h
+As mentioned, this class manages the program.

+## View (Visualization)

+This is the portion of the code that handles visualization of the data as well as the user interaction while the simulation is running.
+It is handled by one class, namely Visualization.h.
+In order for this to work, one needs to have access to OpenGL framework, and include the GLFW library.
+This simulation was developed in a Mac environment, and XCode was used for compiling.
+OpenGL framework is included in XCode, but one needs to download GLFW and include the appropriate header file and library file paths.

+Once the working environment is set up, we can get into the details of implementation.
+First we list the properties and methods, and then discuss how the class works.

+The property, window, is essentially a window where we can draw all the OpenGL elements.
+During initialization, the size of this window can be chosen.
+It can also be set to full screen, as it is in our example here.
+The original coordinates on the screen for from -1 to 1, left to right, and -1 to 1 bottom to top.
+We therefore need to have transformation functions that map the coordinates of our model into these coordinates on the screen.
+We also factor in the reduction factors.
+The reduction factors are there to create extra space on the side and button of the simulation screen for providing extra information.

+There are a number of callback functions that return a value of void.
+These callback functions handle events such as motion of the mouse on the screen, clicking of the mouse, and key strokes from the keyboard.
+At each time step, these events are polled, and an action is assigned to each one.
+For example, hitting the Esc button on the keyboard will close the window.
+Clicking inside a location will return the coordinates of that point, create a new agent, and add that agent into the simulation at the specified position.

+Each of the draw and plot methods uses OpenGL for drawing the appropriate primitives.
+For example DrawPeople uses GL\_POINTS to draw points for each person.
+DrawPlaces uses GL\_POLYGON, and PlotSIR uses GL\_LINE\_STRIP.